FraunhoferIOSB/FAAAST-Service/README.md

 - [OperationProvider](https://github.com/FraunhoferIOSB/FAAAST-Service/blob/main/core/src/main/java/de/fraunhofer/iosb/ilt/faaast/service/assetconnection/AssetOperationProvider.java), supporting the execution of operations, i.e. forwards operation invocation requests to the asset and returning the result value,
 - [SubscriptionProvider](https://github.com/FraunhoferIOSB/FAAAST-Service/blob/main/core/src/main/java/de/fraunhofer/iosb/ilt/faaast/service/assetconnection/AssetSubscriptionProvider.java), supporting synchronizing the AAS with pub/sub-based assets, i.e. subscribes to the assets and updates the AAS with new values over time.

-An implemented does not have to implement all providers, in fact it is often not possible to implement all of them for a given network protocol as most protocols to not support pull-based and pub/sub mechanisms at the same time (e.g. HTTP, MQTT).
+An implemented does not have to implement all providers, in fact it is often not possible to implement all of them for a given network protocol as most protocols do not support pull-based and pub/sub mechanisms at the same time (e.g. HTTP, MQTT).

 Each provider is connected to exactly one element of the AAS.
 Each asset connection can have multiples of each provider type.
 Each FA³ST Service can have multiple asset connections.
 Accordingly, each asset connection configuration supports at least this minimum structure